Please log in

 Table of Contents

-Kabuki 歌舞伎 is a form of Japanese theater performance art created in the early 1700s by Izumo no Okuni, a shrine maiden of Izumo Taisha.
+Kabuki 歌舞伎 is a form of traditional Japanese performing arts created in the early 1700s by Izumo no Okuni, a shrine maiden of Izumo Taisha.
 Her female-only troupe who performed kabuki-odori 歌舞伎踊り was a huge success and appealed to the masses.
 Its popularity inspired other women to jump on the bandwagon, creating their own troupes and performing onna-kabuki 女歌舞伎 (female kabuki) with shimasen.
 Unfortunately, public moral issues started occurring including fighting breaking out and prostitution by the performers.
 The government also found the performances too provocative which resulted in banning of women performers.

 Young men took over instead, performing wakashu kabuki 若衆歌舞伎 (young men kabuki).
 This style of kabuki took advantage of their youthfulness and energy, incorporating acrobatics and juggling.
 Crossdressed as women, these young men were also deemed to be immoral and Kabuki was banned in 1652.